mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 - max(): It returns an item from the list with max value.
 - min(): It returns an item from the list with min value.
 - len(): It gives the total length of the list.
-- pop(): It remove and return item at index (default last).
+- pop(): It removes and returns the item at index (default last).
-- remove(): It remove first occurrence of value
+- remove(): It removes the first occurrence of a value

   ``` python
   a = [5, 1, 7, -1, 4, 10, 3]